breitnw/THADashboard/README.md

 - Add the line `ONFLEET_API_KEY=MY_KEY`, replacing MY_KEY with an API key for Onfleet.
 - Add the line `MEMBERSHIPWORKS_API_URL=MY_URL`, replacing MY_URL with a GET request for a MembershipWorks CSV file.
 This workaround is necessary because MembershipWorks lacks a user-friendly API, so URLs must be generated on a per-network basis.

+Optionally, `DEBUG_MODE=True` may also be added to turn on debug mode.
+In debug mode, the application will pull from a local copy of the MembershipWorks database instead of downloading it from the internet, and will never send any data to Onfleet.
+Rather, whenever the user submits data, the parsed dataframe will simply be displayed as HTML.